jrconway3/lt-maker/docs/source/getting_started/Python-Installation.md

 ```
 from within the "lt-maker" directory.

-The engine main screen should pop up and you should be able to play the Lion Throne.
+The engine main screen should pop up and you should be able to play the first five chapters of Sacred Stones.

 ![TitleScreen](images/TitleScreen.png)